 The home provides and maintains eye wash station/bottles(s) in areas where individuals face a high risk of splash exposure to biological and chemical substances which have the potential to result in eye injury.
 Eyes are to be flushed for a minimum of 15 minutes.
 Medical attention should be sought immediately.
 Ideally another person should dial 911.
-The sooner medical attention can be given, the chances of not sustaining permanent damage or blindness are greatly improved.
+The sooner medical attention can be given, the higher the chances of preventing permanent damage or blindness.